CodeFromAnywhere/CodeFromAnywhere/README.md

 We 🤍 Developers, AI Startups & Adventurers.
 Do you have a question, comment, or want to connect?
 Head over to our [Discord](https://discord.gg/56yJzjJjHu)

+# Key focus: Reliable Agents by intelligent search

+- Analysing thousands of services on capability, quality, speed, cost, and availability.
+- Have a scalable way to sign up and get access to all service providers with multiple accounts.
+- Proxy them into my own gateway which can be made available as a "Universal API" that exposes all services through a single endpoint.

 Strategy: **ActionSchema** for _Devs_: **OEF**

 - Devs want _Open_ source.
 Give it.